 Configuration

-Once installed, spacemake needs to be configured.
+Once installed and initialized, spacemake needs to be configured.

 One of the most important parts of spacemake are the so-called ‘shared sample-variables’.
 These are reusable, user-definable variables, which we can assign to several samples.
+They can be shortly defined as follows:

 species